 BILL HICKS KNOCKED DOWN STRAW MEN

 This is the problem with Richard Dawkins and Ricky Gervais as well.
 It’s not difficult to pick on creationists, they’re obviously either just naturally incredibly stupid or the unfortunate victims of a moronic culture.
 Attacking them is like stealing a bone from a confused but truculent dog.
-People have been attacking religion for thousands of years and they’ve thought of much better ways of doing it than simply stating the beliefs of the stupidest believers and then pulling a face.
-That shit may fly in Texas, when you’re an upcoming comic-obsessed with your own religious background, but it shouldn’t fly here.
+I recognise that because I’m not American I don’t have to deal with creationists in the same way, but still, people have been attacking religion for thousands of years and they’ve thought of much better ways of doing it than simply stating the beliefs of the stupidest believers and then pulling a face.
+That shit may fly in Texas, when you’re an upcoming comic obsessed with your own religious background, but it shouldn’t fly here.

 This is essentially what Adam Sandler does.
-No one thinks Adam Sandler is a visionary genius.
-They think he’s a grown man who wears a diaper.
+No-one thinks Adam Sandler is a visionary genius.
+They think he’s a grown man who wears a nappy.

 I don’t know, maybe the problem with him is that he could’ve been good or he could’ve been interesting.